Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for

-To address this gap in research, we engage practitioners in discussions that center their power and agency in shaping AI evaluations in journalism \cite{10.1145/3630106.3658992} and explore the design of journalism benchmarks that reflect practitioner values and use scenarios.
-Our work addresses two research questions oriented around understanding benchmarking needs in this specific domain, but also with an eye towards how this process might inform LLM benchmarking more broadly.
-More specifically we are guided by the following questions: (1) How might we design a benchmark that reflects generative AI systems' utility in journalism? and (2) How might designing an AI benchmark for journalism inform the design of ecologically valid benchmarks?
-To explore these research questions, we conducted an observational study at a day-long workshop with 23 journalism practitioners in the U.S., noting discussions surrounding evaluation of generative AI models in newsrooms.
-We then qualitatively analyzed notes taken during the workshop in order to detail a set of challenges practitioners faced when evaluating generative AI systems in their work.
-Based on these findings, we propose several design guidelines for generative AI evaluation strategies for journalism.
-Finally, we demonstrate the application of these guidelines in a case study around a journalistic information extraction use case that we then use as a basis to collect further feedback from domain practitioners.
-We discuss implications of this work for creating future benchmarks rooted in practical use and utility, for designing benchmarks that are more ecologically valid than status quo approaches, and for addressing outstanding pragmatic challenges and limitations around the implementation of our approach.
+In this work we engage journalism practitioners in a workshop that serves to center their practices, values, and contexts of work in shaping AI evaluations for the domain \cite{10.1145/3630106.3658992}.
+Our work addresses two research questions oriented around understanding benchmarking needs in this specific domain, but also with an eye towards how this process might inform benchmark design more broadly.
+More specifically we are guided by the following questions: (1) \textit{What are the needs and challenges surrounding the design of a domain-oriented generative model benchmark?} and (2) \textit{How might practitioner-centered design processes address existing criticisms about validity in benchmark design?} To explore these research questions, we conducted an observational study at a day-long workshop with 23 journalism practitioners from various newsrooms in the U.S. who occupy newsroom roles from reporter and technologist to strategy and management, noting discussions surrounding evaluation of generative AI models in newswork across various use cases and with respect to domain values.
+This specific study set-up was chosen to represent various stakeholders in the domain that make decisions surrounding language model uses, while an observational approach allowed for interactions and conversations to occur naturally among participants.
+We qualitatively analyzed observations and notes from the workshop, detailing needs, tensions, and challenges for creating context-specific model evaluations for journalism practitioners.
+Motivated by a workshop discussion that touched on the utility of evaluation templates as opposed to a canonical domain benchmark, we further instantiate these design challenges through the design of a journalism evaluation cookbook prototype for an information extraction use case.

-The contributions of this research are twofold.
-Firstly, this research explores the goals and challenges of creating a benchmark for evaluating AI systems in journalism, provides benchmark design recommendations, and instantiates these recommendations with a case study, thereby extending a line of research on creating domain-specific benchmarks with an example in journalism.
-Furthermore, this research addresses criticisms of existing benchmarks regarding their ecological validity by envisioning an iterative and practitioner-centered approach for constructing a domain-specific benchmark, shedding light on creating user-driven and context-specific benchmarks for AI evaluation.